-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has achieved a high case investigation rate with over 94% of confirmed cases investigated.
-High IRS coverage (>91%) has also been achieved.
-Political support has been enhanced through the engagement of traditional authorities.
-The stratification of the risk of malaria transmission in Eswatini has been updated.
-Partnering with other organizations for community activities has helped to improve performance and Community engagement activities were useful in managing the malaria outbreaks.
-Collaboration with partners (including the End Malaria Fund, WHO) has assisted in mitigating supply chain disruptions Policy Sign, ratify and deposit the AMA instrument at the AUC Policy Deliverable not yet due Monitoring Ensure that drug resistance monitoring is conducted and the data are reported to WHO Monitoring The main challenge in carrying out drug resistance testing has been the small number of malaria cases to conduct drug resistance studies but the country is working on a plan to deal with the low numbers
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 During Q3, diagnosis and treatment were sustained whilst using Covid-19 sensitive guidelines.
+For vector control, all IRS spray operators had their temperature monitored daily and were also provided with complete PPE.
+More vehicles were provided to ensure social distancing during travel.
+There are good stocks of case management commodities Policy Sign, ratify and deposit the AMA instrument at the AUC Policy Deliverable not yet due Monitoring Ensure that drug resistance monitoring is conducted and the data are reported to WHO Monitoring The main challenge in carrying out drug resistance testing has been the small number of malaria cases to conduct drug resistance studies, but the country is working on a plan to deal with the low numbers